nsoft/jesterj/README.md

 - No way to recover if indexing errors or is disrupted partway through.
 One is forced to start again from the beginning.
 - If failure is related to the size of a growing corpus, failures become increasingly common, and eventually, the search index cannot be reindexed or upgraded at all.
 - Leveraging the power of modern multicore machines requires developers skilled at threading and concurrency, the resulting bugs can be very expensive to troubleshoot, fix and test.
-- Reliance on outdated, unmaintained or poorly maintained features such as the [Data Import Handler](https://solr.apache.org/guide/8_11/uploading-structured-data-store-data-with-the-data-import-handler.html).
+- Reliance on outdated, unmaintained or poorly maintained features such as the [Data Import Handler](https://solr.apache.org/guide/8_11/uploading-structured-data-store-data-with-the-data-import-handler.html) (which has been removed from solr 9.0+).
 Such features are not used by any major companies (where committers often work), and consequently receive less attention and support.

 ## JesterJ's solution